Elevated Brownies Recipe | Download for FREE!

 Table of Contents

-For some people, eating a weed edible produces zero effects.
-If you’ve thought, “It seems like edibles don’t work for me,” on multiple occasions – this is for you.
+But for some people, eating a weed edible produces zero effects.
+If you’ve thought “edibles don’t work for me” on multiple occasions – this is for you.

-Elevate Holistics is here to explain it all: how edibles work, why they might not work for you, and we’ll even offer some great cannabis product alternatives.
-Let’s get started.
+Elevate Holistics is here to help you on your cannabis journey by explaining how edibles work, why they might not work for you, and by offering some cannabis product alternatives

 How Do Edibles Work?

-While other forms of consumption, such as inhalation and tinctures, directly absorb into the bloodstream, your body must digest edibles, allowing them to be absorbed through your intestines and metabolized by your liver first.
+While other forms of consumption like inhalation and tinctures are absorbed directly into the bloodstream, cannabis edibles must be digested, absorbed through your intestines, and metabolized by your liver first.

-But how edibles affect you is not just about how many milligrams of THC you’re consuming; it’s about how your body is wired.
-So, if you’ve wondered, why don’t edibles work for me?
-It likely just comes down to your body itself.
+But how edibles affect you is not just about how many milligrams of THC you’re consuming, it’s about how your body is wired.
+Keep reading – this is for the “edibles don’t work for me” crowd.

-Some reasons include body size and tolerance, rapid drug metabolization, and digestive issues
+Some reasons include body size and THC tolerance, rapid drug metabolization, and digestive issues

 Your Physical Factors and THC Tolerance